aziontech/azion-samples/templates/upstash-geolocation/README.md

 After completing all the information, click the **Next** button, located in the bottom-right corner.
 This will start the deployment process.

-## Deploying the template

-During the deployment, you'll be able to follow the process through a window showing off the logs.
-When it's complete, the *deployment* page appears, confirming the edge application for your project has been successfully created.

-This page shows you the following sections:

-   - **Access your Edge Application** section includes the link to visit and explore your edge application.
-   - **Build Summary** contains the application's name and function.
-   - The **Developer details** tab can be opened to access the logs related to the deployment.
-   - **What do you want to do next?** provides recommendations regarding advanced options to enhance your edge application: **Customize Domain**, **Manage Edge Application**, **View Edge Application Metrics**, **View Edge Application Logs**, and the **Back to Home** button.

-The link to the edge application allows you to see it on the browser.
-However, ​​it takes a certain time to propagate and configure the application in Azion’s edge locations.
-It may be necessary to wait a few minutes for the URL to be activated and for the application page to be effectively displayed in the browser.

-### Key configurations

 Upstash GeoLocation creates a new Azion edge application and its domain.
-It also creates an edge function to provide the arguments for the geolocation, and a new repository in your GitHub account based on a [public template](https://github.com/aziontech/).
+It also creates an edge function to provide the arguments for the geolocation, and a new repository in your GitHub account based on a [public template](https://github.com/aziontech/azion-samples/tree/dev/templates/upstash-geolocation).

 In this function, the `upstash/redis` library is integrated, connecting to your Upstash Global Database and retrieving the message based on the user's location.
 This location is taken from the metadata `["geoip_country_code"]`.